mira97ali/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Wrote a script that gives all  permissions to other users only to the file hello using the command "chmod 007"

+# 9. John Doe

+Created a file 9-John_Doe

+Wrote a script using the command "chmod 753 hello"